maxammann/maplibre-architecture/Android-6.x-to-7.x-migration-guide.md

 The `mapbox_styleUrl` and `mapbox_styleJson` XML attributes have been removed from [the list of useable XML attributes.](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res/values/attrs.xml)  As described above, set the map style URL or JSON inside of the `onMapReady()` callback.

-## New LatLng & LatLngBounds wrapping
+## New `LatLng` & `LatLngBounds` wrapping

 Beginning in `7.0.0`, `LatLng` and `LatLngBounds` longitude values are no longer wrapped from -180 to 180.
 In order to represent bounds which cross the International Date Line, create longitude pairs of 170 and 190 or -170 and -190.

-## Listener API removal
+## Listener removal

 A couple of releases before `7.0.0`, singular callback methods have been deprecated.
 Starting in `7.0.0`, we are removing all deprecated listeners from the Maps SDK for Android.
 You can now register multiple callbacks at the same time for specific events.
-Some example include registering multiple camera callbacks or map change events.
+Some examples include registering multiple camera callbacks or map change events.
 [More about map events](https://www.mapbox.com/android-docs/maps/overview/events/).

-## Dedicated map change event API
+## Dedicated map change events

 Instead of capturing and transmitting all map events to listeners, the `7.0.0` release introduces a callback for each map change event which we support.
 This limits the overhead caused by the construct as well make it more easy to integrate map change event listeners.